informalsystems/emerald/README.md

 ### Launching a Production Network

-For instructions on how to launch am Emerald production-grade network, please refer to the [Launch Production Network](https://emerald-docs.informalsystems.io/production-network/index.html) section of the docs.
+For instructions on how to launch an Emerald production-grade network, please refer to the [Launch Production Network](https://emerald-docs.informalsystems.io/production-network/index.html) section of the docs.

 ## Performance Evaluation